pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1398 Simple Factory

+Today I have been studying the Simple Factory pattern to encapsulate the object creation.
+With this pattern, you can create concrete classes that implement a common interface, you have a lot of flexibility because the clients that use the factory always obtain the correct object.

 #### Day 1395-96-97 Scala and Reading

 On the weekend I have been reading the Design Patterns book,